librenms/librenms/doc/Developing/Dynamic-Config.md

 The dot notation is path and when the config is hydrated, it is converted to a nested array.
 If the user is overriding the option in config.php it would use the format `$config['snmp']['community']`

+## Translation

+The config definition system inherently supports translation.
+You must add the English names in the `resoures/lang/en/settings.php` file (and other languages if you can).

+    Note: Right now the Vue.js translation is a little cumbersome.
+First you need to update the language files, then run `./lnms vue-i18n:generate`, run `npm run development` or `npm run watch`, then hard refresh your web page.

 # Definition Format

 For snmp.community, this is the definition: